 - Trade, Business, Profession, or Vocation (e.g. social media influencers)

 - Property or Investments

-This is a very common question which we always get from our community that we discuss frequently.
+This is a very common question that we always get from members of the Seedly community.

 Generally, the following dividends are not taxable: